cometbft/cometbft/spec/consensus/reactor/reactor.md

 An action may require communicating with applications and other reactors, for example to gather data to compose a proposal or to deliver decisions, and with the P2P layer, to communicate with other nodes.

 ## Northbound Interaction - ABCI
-Although CONS communicates with the Mempool reactor to build tentative proposals, actual proposals are defined by the Applications (see PrepareProposal).
+Although CONS communicates with the Mempool reactor to build tentative proposals, actual proposals are defined by the Applications (see PrepareProposal), and therefore the communication with Mempool can be ignored.
+The same simplification is done with regards to communication with any other reactors.
-Hence we ignore other reactors here and refer to the northbound interaction as being only to Applications, which is covered by the [ABCI](../../abci/) specification.
+Hence, we ignore communication with the Mempool other reactors here and refer to the northbound interaction as being only to Applications, which is covered by the [ABCI](../../abci/) specification.

-For details on what CONS poses as requirements to applications, see [ABCI](../../abci/abci%2B%2B_app_requirements.md).
+For details on what CONS poses as requirements to Applications, see [ABCI](../../abci/abci%2B%2B_app_requirements.md).

 > **TODO**
 > Confirm that the following requirements are made to applications:
 > * Timely creation and validation of proposals
 > * Timely processing of decisions

-For details on what CONS provides to applications, see [ABCI](../../abci/abci%2B%2B_tmint_expected_behavior.md)
+For details on what CONS provides to Applications, see [ABCI](../../abci/abci%2B%2B_tmint_expected_behavior.md)

 > **TODO**
 > * Confirm that the following is properly captured: